 If scheduling has previously been performed, the SSS and SMS tables will contain data.

 Select which terms to copy for scheduling on the right.
 These choices apply to both the student classes copied and the master schedule sections copied.

 - Do Nothing with the SSS Table or Do Nothing with the SMS Table will leave all existing data in the two tables.

 - Selecting Blank out the SSS Table or selecting Blank out the SMS Table will delete any existing data and leave empty tables.

 - Selecting Copy Current Student Classes to SSS Table, Keep as Prescheduled will keep the students in the same sections they were in during the previous term.
 This function is normally used during mid-year scheduling.

 - Selecting Copy Current Student Classes as Course Requests Only will copy students’ current classes as course requests only.

-Note: If the SSS table is already populated with course requests and either of the last two options are selected, a red message will be displayed to indicate that the SSS table already has records in it and that selection of this option will append the new records to the existing records.
+Note: If the SSS table is already populated with course requests and either of the last two options are selected, a message will be displayed to indicate that the SSS table already has records in it and that selection of this option will append the new records to the existing records.
 If the SSS table has records in it, you will be asked to confirm if you want to continue copying the current classes to the SSS table.

 The final option, Copy current master schedule (MST) table to the new SMS table will copy your school’s Master Schedule into the new Scheduling Master Schedule table.
 When the option is selected, more options will be displayed, allowing you to choose how to handle inactive sections in the MST.
 Select the appropriate option for your scheduling situation.